goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

     or via a global Dalamud setting.
   - Additional collected data should be done for the public interest.
 That is, the extra information should go back to improvement of the plugin, in order to provide the public with statistics, or otherwise improve the game and the experience.
   - Plugins must use a user-resettable identifier for any non-anonymous analytics data.
 This identifier may not contain any personal information and must be resettable at any time by the user.
-Developers are encouraged to take care to prevent analytics information from deanonymizing users.
+Developers are encouraged to take care to prevent analytics information from deanonymizing users, even with full access to the raw dataset.
 - Plugins must take care to not expose a list of other plugin users or allow an easy way to test whether a specific user is using any plugin.
 Users may list themselves in a public directory if they so choose, but this risk should be